 Today’s hotel guests expect more than plush robes and comfortable beds ― guests are starting to ask questions about energy efficiency and water usage at the hotels they frequent.
-A green door hanger with conservation tips isn’t enough anymore to remain competitive in the hospitality market:

 Moreover, as rising energy costs eat into profitability, the value of energy efficiency extends beyond marketing.
 Implementing energy and water efficiency upgrades provide hotels with a competitive advantage on two fronts―improved customer satisfaction and reduced costs.